 SUNNYVALE, Calif. – California’s Silicon Valley is known as a hotbed of high technology, and the Paccar Innovation Center is in the midst of it all.
 The 26,000-sq-ft facility is designed to house 50 employees, featuring a five-bay truck lab and fabrication area complete with a 3D printer for working on prototypes.
 But perhaps more important is the way the space is being used to collaborate on trucks and systems of the future – tapping into in-house expertise as well as the work of other companies in the famed valley.

+GOTHENBURG, Sweden – Volvo Trucks has revealed a vision of the future, and it involves plugging into the power of electricity – especially when it comes to electric trucks.
+This spring the global manufacturer announced that it will produce electric versions of European FL and FE models beginning in 2019, initially focusing on refuse and urban distribution applications.
 These are hardly Volvo’s first foray into electric vehicles, though.
 The company has already produced about 4,000 electric-hybrid and battery-electric buses, and the trucks and buses will share many underlying technologies such as electric motors and charging systems.

-“Back when the 2007 and 2010, soot and NOx emissions rules kicked in.
+TORONTO, Ont. -- The next round of greenhouse gas (GHG) regulations is due in 2021, but the model year of trucks affected by the rule will actually hit the road about two years from now.
+And while fleets that operate Class 7 and 8 heavy-duty trucks are already losing sleep over the rule, a significant share of the population operating medium-duty trucks doesn’t even know these rules exist.
+They’re the kinds of trucks operated by businesspeople and contractors who sees vehicle as a tool for some other business.
+Think electricians, landscapers, bakers, and plumbers.
+Their passion is their business, not the truck they use.
+"Back when the 2007 and 2010, soot and NOx emissions rules kicked in.
 We had to educate our customers on those changes, as dramatic as they were," says Brian Tabel, executive director of marketing for Isuzu Commercial Truck of America.
 "Most of them didn't know the change was in place, but they sure noticed the price jump between 2006 and 2010 [Model Year] trucks.
 Customers that had bought pre-emissions 2006 trucks and were shopping for another one in 2010 were shocked.
 They were mostly utterly unaware of the changes that had occurred over the past 10 years."